mircomir/jxrlib/README.md

 # jxrlib

-### Why this fork
+### About this fork
-The goal of this repo is to fix problems caused by corrupted JXRs.
+The goal of this project is to fix problems caused by corrupted JXRs.
+This was created experimentally after including the JXR plugin in the KImageFormats on oss-fuzz as I was unable to find a maintained JXR library.
-The decoder is tested without using the ASM X86 code part.
+Although it is a little-known format, it is currently supported by Windows and other Microsoft programs for both reading and writing.

 ### JPEG XR Format
 JPEG XR is a still image format based on